risingwavelabs/risingwave-docs/docs/deploy/risingwave-kubernetes.md

 The RisingWave resource is a custom resource that defines a RisingWave cluster.
 In [this directory](https://github.com/risingwavelabs/risingwave-operator/blob/main/docs/manifests/risingwave), you can find resource examples that deploy RisingWave with different configurations of metadata store and state backend.
 Based on your requirements, you can use these resource files directly or as a reference for your customization.
 The [stable directory](https://github.com/risingwavelabs/risingwave-operator/tree/main/docs/manifests/stable/) contains resource files that we have tested compatibility with the latest released version of the RisingWave Operator:

 The resource files are named using the convention of "risingwave-<meta_store>-<state_backend>.yaml".
-For example, `risingwave-etcd-s3.yaml` means that this manifest file uses etcd as the meta storage and AWS S3 as the state backend.
-The resource files whose names do not contain `etcd` means that they use memory as the meta store, which does not persist meta node data and therefore has a risk of losing data.
-Note that for production deployments, you should use etcd as the metadata store.
-Therefore, please use a resource file that contains `etcd` in its name or choose a file that is in the `/stable/` directory.
+For example, `risingwave-postgresql-s3.yaml` means that this manifest file uses PostgreSQL as the meta storage and AWS S3 as the state backend.

 RisingWave supports using these systems or services as state backends.